 We encourage staff to create a calm and focussed learning environment by highlighting the positive and through fair and consistent application of the Behaviour Policy.
+Class teaching is delivered in a way that ensures good behaviour, fostering pupils' self-motivation, as pupils' behaviour will be assisted where they are interested in their work and encouraged to think and learn for themselves.

 Regular reminders of the Golden Rules remind pupils of the expected behaviour in and around school.
 When dealing with negative instances of behaviour staff are expected to:

-- Use a 'description of reality' to raise behaviour awareness and invite co-operation - Give brief behavioural direction where necessary - Continue to speak in a respectful manner - Ensure tone communicates confidence, conviction and expectation
+- Use a 'description of reality' to raise behaviour awareness and invite co-operation - Give brief behavioural direction where necessary - Continue to speak in a respectful manner - Ensure tone communicates confidence, conviction and expectation assertion rather than verbal aggression.